droglenc/IFAR/supplements/installations/InstallRStudioMac.md

     <img src="figures/RStudio_MacInstall_Home.png" width="100%">
     </div>

 1. Select the link from the "Installers for Supported Platforms" list that corresponds to the operating system appropriate for your computer.
-In the remainder of these directions I will demonstrate the installation for Mac OS.

     <div class="ctrstaticimg">
     <img src="figures/RStudio_MacInstall_ChooseOS.png" width="100%">